sranins/BusinessApplication-ReleaseNotes/articles/index.md

  ---
-title: "How to use the Business Applications release notes"
+title: "What's new in Business Applications"
 description: "These release notes describe the latest services and capabilities in the Microsoft Dynamics 365 business applications and platforms."
 author: MargoC
 manager: AnnBe